3lvia/grid-tariff-api/README.md

 Unit tests for project GridTarifApi.lib

 ### Project GridTariffApi
-Project which uses GridTariffApi.lib to and hosts the services.
+Project which uses GridTariffApi.lib and GridTariffApiSynchronizer.lib to and hosts the services.
 This project is native to Elvia and is intended to serve as an example of how to host the services.

+### Project GridTariffApiSynchronizer.lib
+Project which is used by GridTariffApi.
+The functionality of this project is to retrieve meteringpoint and gridtariff from google bigquery and persist data in database for use by the api.
+This project is native to Elvia and is intended to serve as an example of how to retrieve information about meteringpoints and gridtariffs.

+### Project GridTariffApiSynchronizer.libTests
+Unit tests for project GridTariffApiSynchronizer.lib

 ## Project GridTariffApi.lib folders